-- 2.1 To note the contents of this report. - 2.2 To keep the Members' Code of Conduct and the Council's "Arrangements" under annual review. - 2.3 To agree to make recommendations to Full Council regarding any amendments to the Members' Code of Conduct and the Council's "Arrangements" in the light of experience.
+- 2.1 To note the contents of this report. - 2.2 To review the Members' Code of Conduct and the Council's "Arrangements" and consider whether to make any recommendations in relation to any amendments to the Members' Code of Conduct and the Council's "Arrangements" to Full Council.